JoshuaWise/blue-rpc-protocol/docs/spec.md

 A Server MUST NOT send a Response in reply to a Notification.

-## 4 Response message
+## 5 Response message

 When an RPC call is made, the Server MUST reply by sending a Response, unless the call was a Notification.
+When the Server sends a Response, it MUST remove the associated Request ID from its set of "open Request IDs".

 If the method handler was successful, the Response is serialized as an Array with these three elements: